catalyst-team/classification/README.md

 #### Config training

 The config allows you to define:
-- `data` - path, batch size, num of workers and so on.
+- `data` path, batch size, num of workers and so on.
-- `model_params` - detailed configuration of models, including:
+- `model_params` detailed configuration of models, including:
-    - architecture
+    - detailed architecture description
     - using or not pretrained model
-    - ...
-- `stages` - you can configure training in several stages with different hyperparameters, optimizers and loss functions.
+- `stages` you can configure training in several stages with different hyperparameters, optimizers and loss-functions.
 In our example:
      - first learn the head
-     - then train the entire network
+     - then train the whole network

-- `infer` how to produce predictions
+     - produce predictions
+- technical parameters

 #### Run in local environment: